NVlabs/blade/README.md

 **Samples You Should See:**

-results are written to `results/test_demo` by default.
+Results are written to `results/test_demo` by default.
+You should see mesh overlaid on **Segmented** images like below, otherwise the mediapipe human segmentation failed and the camera solver would be less accurate.
 <p align="center">
   <img src="assets/demo_results.png" alt="BLADE pipeline" width="70%">
 </p>